Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

         field: &mut Self::Field<'_>,
         arg: Option<&str>,
     ) -> Result<(), Self::ParseError> {
-        // we don't have marker arguments here, so wer can unwrap the value let Some(arg) = arg else {
+        // we don't have marker arguments here, so we can unwrap the value let Some(arg) = arg else {
             return Err("missing value"); // Same as above, position, arg_name and arg value are reported with the error.
         };